Michigan Murders: Closing arguments

-On August 13, both prosecution and defense attorneys delivered their closing arguments to the jury (these arguments concluded the following day).
-Prosecuting attorney William Delhey argued first, recounting the evidence the state had presented and Collins' conscious efforts to destroy physical evidence at the Leik household before telling the jury that their collective application of common sense could only dictate a guilty verdict.
+On August 13-14, both prosecution and defense attorneys delivered their closing arguments to the jury.
+Prosecuting attorney William Delhey argued first, recounting the evidence the state had presented and Collins' conscious efforts to destroy physical evidence at the Leik household, before telling the jury that their collective application of common sense could only dictate a guilty verdict.

 Following the state's closing argument, both Neil Fink and Joseph Louisell delivered separate closing arguments on behalf of the defense, describing Collins as a "young victim of circumstances" and dismissing much of the evidence presented as "fuzzy allegations," with Louisell being particularly scornful as to the testimony of Walter Holz, to whose conclusions, he asserted, the prosecution hinged its entire case.
 In a brief final argument on behalf of the prosecution, Booker Williams re-emphasized the physical and circumstantial evidence against Collins, before accusing the defense attorneys of attempting to sow doubt in, particularly, the forensic evidence presented by the prosecution.

-In a final address to the jury on August 14, Judge Conlin informed the panel they had two choices in the verdict they could render: Guilty of first-degree murder, or not guilty.
+In a final address to the jury on August 14, Judge Conlin informed the panel they had two choices in the verdict they could render: guilty of first-degree murder, or not guilty.
 The jury then retired to consider their verdict, and would deliberate for over twenty-seven hours over a period of three days, with an additional five-and-a-half hours devoted to their re-reading portions of testimony, before announcing they had reached their verdict.